-My friend didn't come to Swarthmore the best writer, but he has worked hard and now writes strong papers.
-Should I nominate him?
+My friend didn't come to Swarthmore the best writer, but they have worked hard and now writes strong papers.
+Should I nominate them?

 Absolutely!
 An important attribute of a good WA is insight into the effort of developing as a writer.
 Someone like your friend has probably learned quite a bit about writing as an on-going learning process; we don't expect WAs to be perfect writers.
-Further, there's more than writing to being a good WA—effective communication and interpersonal skills are essential.
+Further, there's more to writing than being a good WA—effective communication and interpersonal skills are essential.

 What do you gain from being a WA?

 All sorts of things!
 Perhaps most importantly, most WAs believe that learning about writing has made them better writers themselves.
 As a student in English/Education 1C you will learn about writing pedagogy, tutoring styles, and writing across many academic disciplines.
 As a WA in the Writing Center you will have the ability to read papers on many disparate topics written for all of those courses you just couldn't manage to fit into your schedule.
 As a Course WA you will be able to work intensively with a particular professor and course.
-Many WAs also decide to work as WA Mentors, meeting with the same student over an extended period of time and helping them develop as writers or as a Speaking Associate working with students on their oral assignments.
+Many WAs also decide to work as WA Mentors (WAMs), meeting with the same student over an extended period of time and helping them develop as writers or as a Speaking Associate (SPAs) working with students on their oral assignments.
 The WA program also offers workshops, invites speakers, provides community service opportunities, and has sponsored specialized training for WAs in topics such as grant-writing and brochure-design.
 In all of your capacities—as a WA-in-training, a Course WA, and a Writing Center WA—you will be able to meet and interact with a wide group of Swarthmore College students.
 The WA position is fully compensated as well.